 Our NMLS Provider ID: 1400051

-Consult the NMLS Master Course Catalog for more detail
+Consult the National Mortgage Licensing System (NMLS) Master Course Catalog for more details.

 A request for refund, less a 15% processing fee, will be honored if requested within seven calendar days of purchase date.
 Additionally, for classroom courses, refund requests must be received no later than seven days prior to the course start date.
 No refunds will be issued for completed courses